 You cannot make deals with a synod representative before the assignment process.
 You cannot send your Rostered Leader Profile (RLP) to a synod representative prior to the assignment process, and may do so after the assignment process only with the permission of the synod to which you have been assigned.
 It is their job to get you interviews.
 If they cannot do that, you may need to explore other options.
-Also, we've heard from candidates that it's a good idea to connect with your regional coordinator before assignment (maybe a month or so).
-Your home synod bishop may or may not be part of assignment, so this regional coordinator can be a person in the room who knows you.
-If they don't reach out to you, seek them out!
-This is especially critical for students from non-ELCA seminaries that may not have a seminary liaison in the room.

 Internet Scrub.
 Google thyself...even if you may have done so before.
-Try to get any semiobjectionable photos removed.
+Try to get any semi-objectionable photos removed.
 If you have an old blog or e-journal or something, consider making those things private.
 Proceed as though everyone is going to be checking up on you, because they will.
 It is good to maintain some sort of web presence.
 So leave up all the positive sorts of things (like news articles that mention your feats of wonder) and understand the public version of your Facebook page, the stuff everyone can see even if you aren't connected to them.
 This is one way people will feel like they get to know you, and part of that now is putting your best cyber-foot forward.